Where to Stay in Zion National Park: Camping and Lodging

 Spacious nooks that look like second floors add a playful feel to the cabins.
 In fact, you can turn these “nests” into additional spaces to sleep.
 Be sure to bring along extra blankets and pillows, though.

-Those who are not in a rush to return back to Zion or venture into Bryce Canyon should extend their stay and spend the whole day by the lake.
+Those who are not in a rush to return back to Zion or venture into Bryce Canyon should extend their trip and spend the whole day by the lake.
 With gorgeous views and such outdoor activities as ice fishing in winter, hiking and indulging in s’mores by the fire in summer, these lodgings have all the chances to become your favorite places to stay in Utah.

 Blue Pine Motel